Coventry Moving Demand Trends: When Moves Take Longer

 1) How weekend bookings reduce start-time flexibility

-Most people target Saturdays, so crews are pre-allocated and slots narrow.
+Most people target Saturdays, so crews are pre-allocated and the best slots narrow quickly.
 If parking is occupied or loading takes longer, the next booking leaves little room to recover.

 2) Why end-of-month tenancy cycles cluster moves